To enter your team please click on this link: https://fantasyfootball.telegraph.co.uk/ and select the option to Pick your team & Register

 Hand sanitiser stations are in place around the building and we encourage visitors to use these frequently.

-Customers will be required to provide identification (indoors only) and will be advised of how and where to order from the bar and where to collect their order.
+Customers will be required to provide identification (indoors only) for Track and Trace purposes, and will be advised of how and where to order from the bar and where to collect their order.
 All glasses will be cleaned thoroughly before every use.

 All alcohol consumed (inside or outside) MUST be bought from the club.
 Contactless payments are preferred however cash payments will be accepted.